nhsengland/datascience-pd-newsletter/README.md

 - Start editing the file to add in all the content you want, checking periodically it's rendering as expected.
 - You can also update the wordle at the end of the newsletter going to [Customer Wordle](https://mywordle.strivemath.com/).
 Remember to keep the word short (5 letters) and related!
 - When finished, create a PR for it to be reviewed and once approved and pushed, an action should kick off to render it so it can be shared.
+- The link in the "about" section should be updated with the latest newsletter.
+Use this link to share the newsletter.

 ### Built With